BustedSec/dehashed-parse/README.md

 # dehashed-parse

-Tool to query DeHashed API and parse the JSON dump into a csv.
+Tool to query the DeHashed API and parse the JSON dump into a csv.

-_Note:_ For performing queries both a Dehashed account with API credits and an active subscription is required.
+_Note: For performing queries both a DeHashed account with API credits and an active subscription is required._

 ### Requirements: